Illustrator ® Swatches / Patterns CC & CS 6 5 4 3 2 1 PC & MAC OS X

-Updated: March 24th, 2014
+Updated: July 30th, 2014

-Swatches for Illustrator videos
+Swatches for Illustrator CC CS6 CS5 CS4 etc

-How to modify Illustrator swatches ?
+How to modify them?

 If you wish to modify a pattern then select the design in the palette and drag to the artboard.
 Once the pattern is accessible via the artboard you can then double click the pattern swatches to enter the Illustrator isolation mode for the pattern and then modify the artwork.
 You can change the pattern design, re-color the various parts of the pattern as well as shift and rotate.
 On exit from isolation mode (right click 'exit isolation mode') or click the isolation mode bread crumbs to return to the normal artboard.
-Select the artwork and the bounding box for the pattern and drag back to the swatches palette and save as a new pattern for future use in Illustrator.
+Select the artwork and the bounding box for the pattern and drag back to the palette and save as a new pattern for future use in Illustrator.

 Simply select the Illustrator path and then select one of the pattern in the swatches palette.
 The path can be either a normal path or text.
 You can then modify the underlying pattern and its relationship with the path via the transform menu (de-select the object setting)

 The appearance palette is a useful feature of Illustrator and you can modify any existing fill of a path and you can also add a new fill and stroke or multiple fills and strokes as well as effects to the pattern.
 You can use the appearance palette to create truly complex as well as subtle designs using a single pattern or multiple patterns added to a path.
-You can blend the various swatches by using the blending modes (difference, darken, multiply) or using transparency / opacity.
+You can blend the various Illustrator swatches by using the blending modes (difference, darken, multiply) or using transparency / opacity.

 How to re-size a pattern / Illustrator pattern ?

 One of the great new features (along with the trace) of Illustrator CC / CS6 is the pattern editor.
-Now you can open a swatches palette library and then double click any of the Illustrator swatches and you will then enter the pattern editor where you can tweak the swatch in 1000s of ways and even better, you can save a copy by clicking the save a copy option
+Now you can open a palette library and then double click any of the Illustrator swatches and you will then enter the pattern editor where you can tweak the tile in 1000s of ways and even better, you can save a copy by clicking the save a copy option

-Trying to edit the swatches, a dialog appears - this is one of my favorite bugbears of Illustrator as endless dialogs appear and many seem to offer no way of removing them.
+Trying to edit the tile, a dialog appears - this is one of my favorite bugbears of Illustrator as endless dialogs appear and many seem to offer no way of removing them.
 The dialog appears when you try and edit a pattern that was created in CS6 and saved in an earlier format.
 I wish the dialog would appear only once, as it is probably likely you will remember that you have to release the clipping mask (oddly, this doesn't always seem to be the case as sometimes there is no clipping mask to remove).
-I would prefer an option to remove this Illustrator swatch dialog or perhaps even better, a default option to 'release the clipping mask' as I always prefer the best results.
+I would prefer an option to remove this dialog or perhaps even better, a default option to 'release the clipping mask' as I always prefer the best results.
 Also, editing the pattern might require the ungrouping of the shapes and that command can be found in the Illustrator object menu.

 Image trace and Illustrator fills